MBA Admissions Guide

 The MBA Admissions Guide that will get you started.
 Including – resume tips, interview help, essay pointers, and recommendation resources.

 Chapter 1 – The Journey to an MBA Degree Did you know that the first graduate school for business management was founded in 1900, with four students enrolled in its newly created MBA program?
 Fast forward to 115 years later; the MBA remains the most popular post-graduate degree in the world!
 Its popularity with thousands of students each year makes a lot of sense from that perspective.
 All of those applicants are competing for a limited number of spots.
-Make your application stand out from the rest by understanding the ABCs of the MBA application and admissions process.
-Check out the different factors to consider when researching MBA degrees and schools, and gain a deeper understanding of the different components of the application in this chapter.
+Make your application stand out from the rest by understanding the MBA application and admissions process’s ABCs.
+Check out the different factors to consider when researching MBA degrees and schools and gain a deeper understanding of the application’s other components in this chapter.

 Chapter 2 – MBA Application Essay The MBA application essay, also known as an admissions essay or personal statement, is an individualized account where you answer one question for your prospective graduate school: why should we accept you?
 This is your opportunity to shine by projecting yourself as the ideal MBA candidate for the prospective institution in particular.
 To gain admission to the program of your dreams, you must absolutely seize that opportunity.
 This chapter tells you how.
-Included are the details of the five parts of the application essay, and the right approach to writing it.
+Included are the details of the application essay’s five parts and the right approach to writing it.

 Chapter 3 – Your Application Resume Akin to the application essay, your application resume is there to promote you to the MBA admissions committee.
 It serves to strengthen your application by showcasing skills, talents, and qualifications that make you the right candidate for your prospective B-school.
 Your MBA application resume should not be a perfect match for your job-hunting resume, though.
 What should you change in your resume, then?
 Find out as you read this chapter.
 Also included are 10 + 1 tips to nail MBA application resume writing.